 Developing Grounded Assessments for Transformation

-Inspired by Unapologetic: A Black, Queer, and Feminist Mandate for Radical Movements, this workshop will focus on five questions that anyone organizing for collective liberation can take up immediately.
+Inspired by her book, Unapologetic: A Black, Queer, and Feminist Mandate for Radical Movements, in this workshop Charlene Carruthers will focus on five questions that anyone organizing for collective liberation can take up immediately.

 Who am I?

 Are we ready to win?

 We will move from the personal to strategy focused questions.
 Readings to prepare for this workshop will be provided for all participants.

 Publisher’s description of Unapologetic: A Black, Queer, and Feminist Mandate for Radical Movements:

 Drawing on Black intellectual and grassroots organizing traditions, including the Haitian Revolution, the US civil rights movement, and LGBTQ rights and feminist movements, Unapologetic challenges all of us engaged in the social justice struggle to make the movement for Black liberation more radical, more queer, and more feminist.
 This book provides a vision for how social justice movements can become sharper and more effective through principled struggle, healing justice, and leadership development.
 It also offers a flexible model of what deeply effective organizing can be, anchored in the Chicago model of activism, which features long-term commitment, cultural sensitivity, creative strategizing, and multiple cross-group alliances.
 And Unapologetic provides a clear framework for activists committed to building transformative power, encouraging young people to see themselves as visionaries and leaders.
 Read more.

 Facilitator: Charlene A. Carruthers is a political strategist, cultural worker and PhD student in the Department of African American Studies at Northwestern University.
 A practitioner of telling more complete stories, her research includes interrogating historical conjunctures of Black freedom-making post-emancipation and decolonial revolution, Black governance, Black feminist and queer theory.